5 Ways to Improve Your Composition Skills

 How to improve your composition skills

 Composition is one of the most important skills you can learn as a photographer.
-It’s also one of the trickiest elements for beginners to master, and even experienced photographers struggle to perfect their image arrangements.
+It’s also one of the trickiest elements for beginners to master, and even experienced photographers struggle to their image arrangements.

-Fortunately, composition has nothing to do with professional gear or expensive destinations.
+Fortunately, has nothing to do with professional gear or expensive destinations.
 It’s all about observation and analysis of the scene, which anyone can learn, no matter their financial situation.
 Sure, you may wish to invest in a book or two to help you really dive into compositional techniques, but you can also find plenty of information here on dPS.
 That’s why learning to effectively frame your scenes is a much more cost-effective way of becoming a better photographer than buying a new camera or lens!

-Below, I share my five top methods for improving your composition skills – so if you want to level up your images, read on!
+Below, I share my five top methods for improving your composition skills – so if you want to level your images, read on!

 1. Learn how to use your camera properly